 Can chamomile cause allergic reactions?

 It's rare, but possible.
-If you're allergic to plants in the Asteraceae family (ragweed, daisies, marigolds), patch-test first.
+If you're allergic to plants in the Asteraceae family (ragweed, daisies, marigolds), it's worth doing a patch test first.
 Most people tolerate chamomile beautifully.

 How long does chamomile take to work on skin?

-You'll likely feel immediate soothing relief from redness and irritation.
-For eczema and chronic sensitivity, consistent use over 1-2 weeks usually shows significant improvement.
+You'll likely feel some immediate relief from redness and irritation.
+For eczema and chronic sensitivity, consistent use over a week or two usually shows more noticeable improvement.

 Can I use chamomile on my face?

-Yes!
-It's gentle and effective for facial eczema, rosacea, sensitivity, and even acne.
+Absolutely.
+It's gentle and effective for facial eczema, rosacea, sensitivity, and even blemish-prone skin.
 We use it in all our facial oils and balms for exactly this reason.

 Is chamomile oil the same as chamomile extract?

 Because it's one of the most gentle, well-researched botanicals for calming inflammation and supporting sensitive skin.
-Combined with calendula, it creates a powerful anti-inflammatory foundation that works across all skin types and concerns.
-It's non-negotiable for us.
+Combined with calendula, it creates a soothing foundation that works across all skin types and concerns.
+It's something we believe in deeply.

 Where can I buy chamomile skincare?

-Right here.
-EDENWILD offers chamomile-infused tallow balms and facial oils for eczema, sensitive skin, and calming relief.
+Right here. edenwild offers chamomile-infused tallow balms and facial oils for eczema, sensitive skin, and gentle daily care.